About Mr. Communicator

-About me: With more than 30 years as a professional communicator, I am a public relations consultant with special focus on Internet communications, including social media, websites and e-newsletters.
-(So far in 2012, we have built a number of site.
-Here are examples of professional websites and blogs made with WordPress.)
+With more than 30 years as a professional communicator, I have been a public relations consultant with special focus on Internet communications, including social media, websites and e-newsletters.
+(Here are examples of professional websites and blogs made with WordPress.)

 During five years as marketing/communications consultant for the Jewish Council on Urban Affairs, a Chicago-based social justice organization, I led the launch of a newsblog, several microsites, a YouTube channel and frequent ongoing enewsletters to JCUA’s constituency.

 Following my graduation from Northwestern University with a degree in Speech (Radio-TV-Film), I was an editor, reporter and news anchor for several Chicago and suburban radio stations.
 In 1981, I joined the AAA-Chicago Motor Club’s public relations department, leaving 18 years later as vice president of public affairs, chief media spokesperson and editor of the 400,000-circulation membership magazine.

 Eighteen years was a long time to be in one place.
-I left AAA to form a Jonathan Lehrer Communications (clever name, eh?) focusing on member, constituent and customer communication for healthcare clients, nonprofits, small businesses and Jewish organizations.
+I left AAA to form Jonathan Lehrer Communications (clever name, eh?) focusing on member, constituent and customer communication for healthcare clients, nonprofits, small businesses and Jewish organizations.